Wednesday, 25 October 2017

 Pre-partition, there were also many Hindu Brahmin families living in Miani.
 There were Gosain Brahmins of six clans, some of which are Balak-nathiye, Dabre, Bhature.
 The details are available with Purohits at Haridwar, India, a most holy place for Hindus on the banks of holy river Ganges.
 They were living, before partition, in and around Jhikki Gali of Miani, which was near a 'Roni Khui' or a well.
 These Gosain families would marry their children into Bagge, Kapooriye Saraswat Brahmins of the region.
 Other Brahmin families of Miani were Mohyal Brahmins, mainly Dutt.
 A very large house belonging to a Dutt family still stands tall in Miani with the name 'Krishen Niwas' inscribed in Hindi on the elaborately carved, large wooden doors (for which Miani & Bhera were famous).
 This door has also engravings of Lord Krishna, lotus etc.

-The visit to by all means was pleasant.
-We met Dilawar Hussain Rana a man of knowledge and experience.
-He is an advocate by profession.
-He was very conscious of this haveli's historic, cultural and architectural value.
-He recently convinced his brothers to cooperate in its renovation.
-Not an easy task.
-He was expecting the renovation to cost them more than 2 million rupees.
+The visit, by all means, was pleasant.
+We met Dilawar Hussain Rana, a man of knowledge and experience.
+He is an advocate by profession and is very conscious of the haveli's historical, cultural, and architectural value.
+He recently convinced his brothers to cooperate in its renovation, not an easy task.
+He expected the renovation to cost them more than 2 million rupees.
 Unlike many other such havelis and buildings, this is a success story.
-Dilwar sahib invited me to visit the haveli again after the completion of the renovation.
-Now I am eagerly awaiting my next visit to this haveli.
+Dilawar Sahib invited me to visit the haveli again after the completion of the renovation.
+Now, I am eagerly awaiting my next visit to this haveli.

 Tariq Amir